 - any expenses necessary to sustain your home office including the business percentage of deductible mortgage interest

-- applicable home depreciation (check MACRS depreciation tables)
+- applicable home depreciation (check MACRS depreciation table)

 - homeowner’s insurance